-Version 1.0 of the P Site Index has two separate components (Table 1).
-Part A characterizes the risk of P loss based on site-specific soil properties and hydrologic considerations.
-Part B characterizes the risk of P loss based on site-specific past and current nutrient management practices that affect the concentration of P in the soil (soil test P) and the potential for P loss due to management of inorganic (fertilizer) and organic (manures, composts, etc.) P sources.
+The P Site Index has two separate components (Table 1).
+Part A characterizes the risk of P loss based on sitespecific soil properties and hydrologic considerations.
+Part B characterizes the risk of P loss based on sitespecific past and current nutrient management practices that affect the concentration of P in the soil (soil test P) and the potential for P loss due to management of inorganic (fertilizer) and organic (manures, composts, etc.) P sources.
 Parts A and B are summarized below, followed by a detailed discussion and descriptions of each component of the two parts.
-Generalized interpretations of the P Site Index values arising from use of Version 1.0 are given in Table 2.
+Generalized interpretations of the P Site Index values are given in Table 2.